1) Why choose accounting as a profession?

-A bank reconciliation is a process done by a company to ensure that the company’s records are correct and that the bank’s records are also correct.
+A bank reconciliation is a process done by a company.
+It ensures that the company’s records are correct and that the bank’s records are also correct.
 These records can be check register, balance sheet, a general ledger account, etc.

 70) What is “deposit in transit”?

-A deposit in transit is a check or cash that have been received and recorded by an entity, but which have not yet been entered in the records of the bank where the funds are deposited.
+A deposit in transit is a check or cash that has been received and recorded by an entity.
+It should not yet been entered in the records of the bank where the funds are deposited.

 71) What is an over accrual?

 An over accrual is a condition where the estimate for an accrual journal entry is too high.
 This estimate may apply to the accrual of expense or revenue.

 72) What is the account receivable?

 A short term amounts due from buyers to a seller, who have purchased goods or services from the seller on credit is referred to as account receivable.

 73) What are the activities that are included in the Cash Flow Statement?

 The cash flow statement showcase the cash generated and used during the year or months.
 Various activities that are involved for the cash flow are